Click on this LINK to view funeral service

-The link above will bring you to our facebook page (sign-in is NOT required), to view the funeral mass at 10am Tuesday, Sept 15th.
+Clicking on the above LINK will bring you to our facebook page (sign-in is not required) to view the funeral mass at noon on Friday, Sept.
+18th.

 Lorraine P. Crescio, a retired legal secretary passed away unexpectedly on Monday, September 14, 2020.
 She was 92 years old.
 Lorraine was born in Boston.
 She was the daughter of Joseph and Sylvia Crescio.
 She grew up in Somerville and was a graduate of Somerville High School Class of 1945.
 She furthered her education earning a Bachelor of Science Degree from Boston University.
 She moved to Arlington in 1951 and remained in Arlington until moving to Sunrise Assisted Living in 2016.
 Lorraine worked for Attorney Martin who worked as a District Attorney in Boston.
 After 3 years in the District Attorney’s office, she followed Attorney Martin as he formed his own law office, Martin, Magnuson, McCarthy and Kenney in Boston.
 She worked with the firm as a Legal Assistant until she retired in her mid-sixties.
 She loved working with the firm, her coworkers, and the clients.